-This section analyzes the impacts on fishes due to in-water and in-air explosives that would be used during Navy training activities, synthesizing the background information presented above.
-The proposed use of explosives for training activities would be almost identical to what is currently conducted (see Table 2.6-1 for details), with one exception.
-Consistent with the previous analyses for Alternative 1, the sinking exercise activity will not be part of the proposed action for this SEIS/OEIS, and therefore the explosive use associated with that activity is no longer part of this proposed action.
+This section analyzes the impacts on fishes due to explosives within the TMAA that would be used during Navy training activities at or near the surface (within 10 m above the surface), synthesizing the background information presented above.
+Activities that involve the use of explosives will not be conducted in the WMA and therefore this portion of the Study Area is not analyzed in this section.
+The proposed use of explosives for training activities would be almost identical to what is currently conducted, with one exception.
+Consistent with the previous analyses for Alternative 1, the sinking exercise activity will not be part of the Proposed Action for this SEIS/OEIS, and therefore the explosive use associated with that activity is no longer part of this Proposed Action.
+In addition, the analysis below considers the newly adopted Continental Shelf and Slope Mitigation Area proposed after issuance of the Draft SEIS.

-As discussed above, sound and energy from underwater explosions are capable of causing mortality, injury, temporary hearing loss, masking, physiological stress, or a behavioral response, depending on the level and duration of exposure.
+As discussed above, sound and energy from explosions at or near the surface are capable of causing mortality, injury, temporary hearing loss, masking, physiological stress, or a behavioral response, depending on the level and duration of exposure.
 The death of an animal would eliminate future reproductive potential, which is considered in the analysis of potential long-term consequences to the population.
 Exposures that result in non-auditory injuries may limit an animal's ability to find food, communicate with other animals, or interpret the surrounding environment.
 Impairment of these abilities can decrease an individual's chance of survival or affect its ability to reproduce.
 TTS can also impair an animal's abilities, although the individual may recover quickly with little significant effect.